icinsight/mutantmonsters/README.md

 The minting selection process will be fully random.
 1:10 (10%) of mine-minted mutants will be Alphas with a special halo!

-**1:10 of mutants will be Alphas, the rest whatever rarity the powers of randomness will provide.**
+**1:10 of mutants will be Alphas, the rest whatever the powers of randomness will provide.**

 ![Mutant mined using 0xBitcoin](https://media.discordapp.net/attachments/414664710210846722/640720559918809098/unknown.png?width=1266&height=677)